 Our Children and Young People

-- 39% of adults and 44% of young people think that relations between Protestants and Catholics are better now than they were five years ago.
-There was a significant decrease on the corresponding 2018 figure of 43% for adults but there was no significant difference in the change for young people.
+- 40% of adults in 2020 think that relations between Protestants and Catholics are better now than they were five years ago.

 Our Shared Community

-- 90% of adults think that leisure centres in their area are ‘shared and open’ to both Catholics and Protestants; 92% think this about parks; 95% think this about libraries and 96% think this about shopping centres.
+- 96% of adults think that libraries in their area are ‘shared and open’ to both Catholics and Protestants; with the same proportion saying they think this about shopping centres.
+91% think this about leisure centres; with the same proportion saying they think this about parks.

-- 88% of respondents said they would prefer a mixed religion workplace; 77% a mixed religion neighbourhood; and 61% mixed religion schools.
+- 89% of adult respondents would prefer a mixed religion workplace; 79% a mixed religion neighbourhood; and 69% mixed religion schools.

 Our Safe Community

-- 63% of respondents said that they see town centres as safe and welcoming places for people of all walks of life.
-This is a significant decrease of 4 percentage points since 2018.
+- 54% of adults see town centres as safe and welcoming places for people of all walks of life.

-- 91% of respondents say they feel ‘very’ or ‘quite’ safe going to events held in a Protestant secondary school; 89% to events held in a Catholic secondary school; 70% to events held in a GAA club; and 66% to events held in an Orange Hall.
+- 85% of adult respondents feel ‘very’ or ‘quite’ safe going to events held in a Protestant secondary school; 81% to events held in a Catholic secondary school; 64% to events held in a GAA club; and 60% to events held in an Orange Hall.

 Our Cultural Expression

-- 76% of respondents think that the culture and traditions of Protestant communities add to the richness and diversity of Northern Ireland society; 73% think this about Catholic communities; and 61% think this about Minority Ethnic communities.
+- 67% of adults think that the culture and traditions of Catholic communities add to the richness and diversity of Northern Ireland society; 66% think this about Minority Ethnic communities; and 65% think this about Protestant communities.

-The report is available on the Executive Office Statistics and Research Branch website at: https://www.executiveoffice-ni.gov.uk/topics/statistics-and-research/good-relations
+The report is available on the Statistics and Research Branch section of The Executive Office website.

-Further information relating to the collection and production of the statistics can be obtained by contacting:Caoimhe Stewart – Assistant Statistician
+Further information relating to the collection and production of the statistics can be obtained by contacting:Daniel Nelson-Donaghy – Assistant Statistician

 Statistics and Research Branch, The Executive Office